tannerwride/CS_Parallel_Test/README.md

  ### Resource Class

  For example, let's say a test job that uses a resource class of Docker/Large and has a parallelism level of 8.
 This job will spin up 8 Large Docker executors.
-This will count towards credit usage.
+This will count towards credit usage for the time those containers are running.
 Customers may want to adjust resources to meet needs and monotor credit usage.

  <img src="images/level8.png">